-In 1955, the first management measures of the Peruvian anchovy stock were set, when establishing a minimum size of 12 cm and a minimum mesh length.
+In 1955, the first management measures of the Peruvian anchovy stock were implemented when a minimum catch size of 12 cm and a minimum mesh size were established.
 In the 1970s, new measures were drafted related to catch control by means of establishing annual global fishing quotas.

-The fishing fleets targeting the Northern-Central stock of anchovy are three, according to their fishing capacity: There is an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6 m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3.
+There are three fishing fleets targeting the Northern-Central stock of anchovy, which are as follows (including their fishing capacity): there is an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6 m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3.
 Only industrial landings are to be used to produce fishmeal.

 Currently, the most important fishery management measures are:

 - Total allowable catches